Kristen Bell: 1992–2003: Early work

 In 1992, Bell went to her first audition and won a dual role as a banana and a tree in a suburban Detroit theater's production of Raggedy Ann and Andy.
 Her mother had established her with an agent before Bell was 13, which allowed her to appear in newspaper advertisements for several Detroit retailers and television commercials.
-She also began private acting lessons.
-In 1998, she appeared with an uncredited role in the locally filmed movie Polish Wedding.

-In 2001, Bell left New York University to play a role as Becky Thatcher in the short-lived Broadway musical of The Adventures of Tom Sawyer.
-That same year, she made her credited film debut in Pootie Tang.
-Her one line in the film was cut, and her appearance exists only as a scene shown during the credit sequence.
-Additionally, she auditioned for the television series Smallville for the role of Chloe Sullivan, which was eventually won by Allison Mack.
+She began private acting lessons.
+In 1998, she had an uncredited role in the film Polish Wedding.
+In 2001, Bell left New York University to play Becky Thatcher in the short-lived Broadway musical of The Adventures of Tom Sawyer.
+That year, she made her credited film debut in Pootie Tang.
+Her single line of dialogue was cut, and she appears only during the credits.

 In 2002, she appeared in the Broadway revival of The Crucible with Liam Neeson, Angela Bettis and Laura Linney.
-Bell then moved to Los Angeles in 2002 because of her friendship with writers Kevin Murphy and Dan Studney, and appeared in a handful of television shows as a special guest, finding trouble gaining a recurring role in a television series.
-Bell said she "tested like eight times and booked nothing and every show [she] tested for got picked up", including auditions for Skin and a Norm Macdonald series.

-In 2003, Bell appeared in FX's "The Shield," season 2, episode 1, which aired on January 7, 2003.
-She also co-starred in the film "The King and Queen of Moonlight Bay," playing the role of Alison, a 17-year old girl who travels to Arizona to reconnect with the father that abandoned her family when Alison was only 5 years old.
+Bell moved to Los Angeles in 2002 because of her friendship with writers Kevin Murphy and Dan Studney, and appeared in a handful of television shows as a special guest, finding trouble gaining a recurring role in a television series.
+Bell said she "tested like eight times and booked nothing and every show [she] tested for got picked up", including auditions for Skin and what she called "that Norm Macdonald show".
+In 2003, Bell appeared in FX's The Shield, season 2, episode 1, which aired on January 7, 2003.
+She appeared in Everwood, season 2 episode 2 as a cheerleader.
+She co-starred in the film The King and Queen of Moonlight Bay as Alison, a 17-year-old girl who travels to Arizona to reconnect with the father who abandoned her family.